I was glad when they said unto me

 It is our hope that through the experience of communal prayer and praise, worshippers leave the sanctuary not only blessed, but with a healthy curiosity to explore God’s message and call for their own lives.

-Communion is celebrated every second month beginning with World Wide communion in October.
+Communion is usually celebrated on the first Sunday of every month (exception would be during the summer months).
 We welcome all who wish to follow the example and instruction of Jesus Christ to come to the table.
 “Do this in remembrance of Me.”

 Children are welcome at the table.
 Instruction is given in Sunday School, and it is our hope that parents take the responsibility of discussing this serious part of our faith with their children.

 The United Church of Canada celebrates infant baptism; however, this does not preclude children of all ages and adults.
-Baptism occurs every second month beginning in September.
+Baptism occurs at the request of the family.
 Adults may be required to meet for instruction and discussion prior to the date of baptism.